LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 A FileMaker Server 9 search request is made up of one or more queries.
-By default a single query is generated and all of the search terms within it are combined using an “and” operator.
-Additional queries can be added to either extend the found set using an “or” operator or to omit records from the found set using a “not” operator.
+By default a single query is generated and all of the search terms within it are combined using an ``and`` operator.
+Additional queries can be added to either extend the found set using an ``or`` operator or to omit records from the found set using a ``not`` operator.
 These queries correspond precisely to find requests within the FileMaker Server user interface.

 Each field can only be listed once per query.
-The standard Lasso operators can be used for most common search parameters like equals, begins with, ends with, contains, less than, greater than, etc. FileMaker’s standard find symbols can be used for more complex criteria.
+The standard Lasso operators can be used for most common search parameters like equals, begins with, ends with, contains, less than, greater than, etc. FileMaker's standard find symbols can be used for more complex criteria.
 It may also be necessary to use multiple queries for more complex search criteria.